SPIRAL STABLIZATION TECHNIQUE (SPS)

 In this International Certificate Course, you will learn:

-• Manual therapy techniques targeting the shoulder girdle, lower back, and pelvic girdle.
+• Relaxation techniques targeting the shoulder girdle and waist

 Who Should Attend?